qubekit/QUBEKit/README.md

 The csv config file will be put into wherever you ran the command from.
 When writing to the csv file, append rows after the header row, rather than overwriting it.

+If you want to limit the number of molecules per csv file, simply add an argument to the command.
+For example, if you have 23 pdb files and want to analyse them 12 at a time, use the command:

+    QUBEKit -csv example.csv 12

+This will generate two csv files, one with 12 molecules inside, the other with the remaining 11.
+You can then fill in the rest of the csv as desired, or run immediately with the defaults.

 Before running a bulk analysis, fill in each column for each molecule*; importantly, different config files can be supplied for each molecule.

-*Only the name column needs to be filled, any empty columns will simply use the default values:
+*Only the name column needs to be filled (which is filled automatically with the generated csv), any empty columns will simply use the default values:

 * If the charge column is empty, charge will be set to 0;
 * If the multiplicity column is empty, multiplicity will be set to 1;